mrlesmithjr/ansible-consul/README.md

 #         - service: ''
 #           policy: 'write'

+# Defines if this role will install required Python modules on servers in consul_acl_datacenter in order to set ACLs via Ansible
+# Set to false if you wan't to install them in another way.
+consul_acl_install_requirements: true

 # Defines if dnsmasq should be installed and configured to resolv
 # consul dns queries to port 8600
 consul_enable_dnsmasq: true